Biocidal products contain active substances which have the ability to fight harmful microbes or pests, and thereby protect people and surfaces.

 How we help

-A key focus of our efforts is to minimise barriers to manufacturers, including the numerous SMEs
+A key focus of our efforts is to minimise barriers for manufacturers, including the numerous SMEs

 active in this field, for example by exploring options for joint authorisation procedures for those companies that have very similar biocidal products.